 What is eye twitching?

 An eye twitch is an involuntary, abnormal blinking of your eyelid.
 This abnormal blinking may happen many times per day.
-If eye twitching is severe, it can impair vision.
+If eye twitching is severe, it can affect your vision.

-The orbicularis oculi is a muscle of the face that closes your eyelid.
-The levator palpebrae superioris is a muscle that elevates your eyelid.
+One facial muscle closes your eyelid.
+Another raises your eyelid.
 Problems with either of these muscles (and sometimes both) may cause your eye to twitch.
 Other eye muscles also may contribute to eye twitching.

-Many people experience an occasional eye twitch, especially when they are tired or have had a lot of caffeine.
+Many people have an occasional eye twitch, especially when they are tired or have had a lot of caffeine.
 Frequent eye twitching is fairly uncommon.
-Anyone can have eye twitching, but it is particularly common in middle-aged and elderly women.
+Anyone can have eye twitching, but it is more common in middle-aged and older women.

 What causes eye twitching?

-Usually, eye twitching that happens often is due to a condition called benign essential blepharospasm.
-This is a type of focal dystonia.
-Researchers aren’t sure exactly what causes it, but it can cause problems with these muscle groups around your eye.
-Researchers think problems with the basal ganglia (a part of the brain) might play a role.
-Having certain genes may contribute to eye twitching in some people as well.
+A common cause of eyelid twitching is ocular myokymia.
+This is benign and does not lead to other problems.
+Ocular myokymia can be caused by being tired, having too much caffeine, or stress.
+One cause of persistent, frequent eye twitching is a condition called benign essential blepharospasm.
+This is when both eyes close or twitch at the same time.
+Researchers aren’t sure exactly what causes it, but it can cause problems with the muscle groups around your eye.
+They also think problems with the basal ganglia (a part of the brain) might play a role.
+Having certain genes may contribute to eye twitching in some people too.

 Rarely, another problem with the brain or nervous system might cause eye twitching.
 These problems include: